rh9891/AnotherOneBitesTheCrust/README.md

 ## License

-This application does not currently have any licenses, but you're more than welcome to use it as inspiration or adapt it for your own projects.
+Another One Bites the Crust does not currently have any licenses, but you're more than welcome to use it as inspiration or adapt it for your own projects.
 Feel free to view, fork, and modify the code, but please give credit to this repository if you decide to use any part of it.
-Let’s spread some 80’s pizza-making joy together!